-McCallie Highland Coos has been raising and breeding registered Scottish cattle for decades for breeding, pets, and all natural beef.
+McCallie Highland Coos has been raising registered Scottish cattle for decades intended for extending excellent bloodlines, as pets, and the healthiest all natural beef.

-Breeding registered Scottish bovine is essential to this ancient breed's survival.
-After thousands of years of existence, this amazing creature became endangered in recent years due to crossbreeding with other species.
-As an example, miniature Highlands are not legitimate and cannot be registered because the mutated gene, chondrodysplasia, does not exist in these Scottish cattle.
+Breeding exclusively registered Scottish bovine is essential to this ancient breed's survival.
+After several centuries of existence, this amazing creature became endangered in recent years due to crossbreeding.
+Breeding exclusively registered Highlands helps avoid potential issues like the mutated gene, chondrodysplasia, which results in the dwarfism of animals like mini-Highlands, which can't be registered.

 While still a baby, Sterling traveled to the St. Louis Scottish Games where he met about 4,000 attendees and was briefly featured on a televised news story about the event.
 He needs a home with at least one breeding aged heifer and will remain a delightful pet.

 Highland coos are reputed to have much easier births than most bovines.
 For that reason, there is little footage of them being born.
-We were very fortunate to capture the rarely seen moment of his birth by following Skye deep into our forest where she gave birth to Sterling as a small, dun bull.
-Footage of his birth is viewable on our Wild Flower Farm YouTube channel.
+We were fortunate to capture the rarely seen moment of his delivery by following Skye deep into our forest where she gave birth to Sterling as a small, dun bull.
+Footage of this precious moment is below and also on our Wild Flower Farm YouTube channel.

 Sterling